Commercial General Liability Insurance

 Personal and Advertising Injury Liability

-This coverage protects you against lawsuits arising from your or your employees’ actions causing damage to reputation or character of a third party.
+As a part of commercial general liability insurance, this coverage protects you against lawsuits arising from your or your employees’ actions causing damage to reputation or character of a third party.

 - False arrest, detention or imprisonment

 - The wrongful eviction from, wrongful entry into, or invasion of the right of private occupancy of a room, dwelling or premises that a person occupies, committed by or on behalf of its owner, landlord or lessor